Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

 Stars Betting Insights

-- The Stars are 41-23 when listed as a moneyline favorite this season.
+- The Stars have been a moneyline favorite 64 times this season, and have finished 41-23 in those games.

 Kraken Betting Insights